NHS Education for Scotland Logo

 If you've been unable to obtain specialty-specific Portfolio Pathway advice from your Royal College, the SAS Programme will be able to refer you to a Training Programme Director in your specialty area, through its Deanery network.

-As a result of being unsuccessful in a previous CESR/Portfolio Pathway application or whilst you are preparing a Portfolio Pathway application for submission, it may be necessary for you to undertake a period of additional top-up training, in order to meet any gaps in the competencies required of the Curriculum you are following.
-SAS funding is limited, and is there to support all SAS across Scotland, so this funding is available to address specific gaps - not for a full training programme.
-We currently support funding for up to 6 months for this purpose.
+As a result of being unsuccessful in a previous CESR/Portfolio Pathway application or whilst you are preparing a Portfolio Pathway application for submission, it may be necessary for you to undertake a period of additional top-up training, to meet any final gaps in the competencies required of the Curriculum you are following.
+SAS funding is limited, and is there to support all SAS in substantive posts across Scotland, so this funding is available to address specific gaps - not for a full training programme.
+We can currently support funding for up to 6 months for this purpose, for SAS in substantive posts who have evidenced that they have met all the other criteria for their curriculum and passed the relevant exams.

 The SAS Programme has, to date, already supported a number of SAS Doctors across Scotland in their quest to achieve CESR (the predecessor to the Portfolio Pathway) by providing current salary backfill funding so that they can receive the additional training they require, to further support their CESR application.
 Some of the applicants the SAS fund has supported have now had their CESR application approved.
 We can also potentially support some costs towards essential training courses required for your Portfolio Pathway application.